 Google Assistant works well with Google's own apps.
 You can send an email through Gmail (say who you want to send the email to, and it'll open the Gmail app; ask for directions with Google Maps instead of Apple's maps, etc).
 Now, with Siri, your email will always go through Apple's Mail app and can be done without opening the app, but you can also ask Siri to open some third-party apps, including Google Maps.

 There are some iOS restrictions that limit what Google Assistant can do.
-The Your Stuff tab in the Google Assistant app lists that you set reminders, an agenda, and a shopping list.
+The inbox tab in the Google Assistant app lists that you set reminders, an agenda, and a shopping list.
 However, Google Assistant still can't set alarms, launch the camera to take selfies (or launch any app on command), post to social networks like Twitter or Facebook, call a ride-hailing app like Ubers or Lyft, etc.

 You also can't launch third-party apps like Whatsapp to send a message.
 But Siri can do all that.
 That said, Google Assistant can handle setting reminders with a place and time, while Siri can only place what you requested on Apple's Reminders list.